Rui-Zhang1997/python-intro/python.md

 ```
 If a variable should not have an initial value, then one can assign it `None`.
 ### Functions
-The basic syntax of a Python function follows standard function declaration formats i.e.
+The basic syntax of a Python function follows standard function declaration formats and has no surprises i.e.
 ```python
 def <function name>(<parameters, if any>):
 ````